Richard’s Run for Life

 Friday, Nov.
 7, 2014

 The 13th Annual “Richard’s Run for Life” 5K takes place on Friday, Nov.
 7 at 7 p.m. in Ybor City’s Centennial Park.
 Come out and run, walk or simply enjoy the food and beverages while helping researchers at Moffitt find a cure for cancer.
-One hundred percent of every dollar donated and raised will benefit the Adolescent and Young Adult (AYA) Program for sarcoma research at Moffitt Cancer Center.
-Sarcoma is the number two cause of cancer in children.
+One hundred percent of every dollar donated and raised will benefit the Adolescent and Young Adult (AYA) Program for sarcoma research and the Advanced Prostate Cancer Collaboration (APCC) at Moffitt Cancer Center.

 The all-ages entry fee is $25 per person online pre-registration through Nov.
 2, 2014 or post-marked entry by Oct.
 31, and includes a T-shirt.
 Register online here, or click here for a downloadable registration form.